 the potential for wider international recognition of the current single-frequency channels usage that is derived from some of two-frequency channels, in RR Appendix 18;

 the concept of Maritime Mesh Networks.

 3. NATO supports studies of the 500 kHz band for the future evolution of the concept of e-navigation for MMSI, security related broadcasts and data communication systems.

 Military Importance: Low.

 Regional organizations

-[Other relevant information]